Alicia Miyares Fernández: Feminism and women's rights activism

 In July 2018, Miyares Fernández participated in the 15th Feminist School Rosario de Acuña in Gijón.
 She talked about sexual harassment that women faced at the conferencing, saying, "I think that today they are not equivalent."
 When a woman says to one, "handsome!", She may be describing a physical reality That man is very handsome, when a man prays in that sense, he's saying something else, it's: 'If I want to, I appropriate your body.'"
 (Creo que a día de hoy no son equivalentes.
 Cuando una mujer dice a uno, '¡guapo!', puede que esté describiendo una realidad física, ese hombre es muy guapo.
-Cuando un varón piropea en ese sentido, está diciendo algo más, es: 'si yo quiero, me apropio de tu cuerpo) In September 2018, thirty Spanish families were stuck in Kiev, unable to repatriate children they had had using womb rental.
+Cuando un varón piropea en ese sentido, está diciendo algo más, es: 'si yo quiero, me apropio de tu cuerpo) In September 2018, thirty Spanish families were stuck in Kyiv, unable to repatriate children they had had using womb rental.
 As the spokesperson for No Somos Vasijas, Miyares Fernández spoke out against their efforts to return with these children, claiming that these families were attempting to commit a legal fraud.

 In November 2018, Miyares Fernández participated in Vulnerable Maternities Day in Valencia.
 She participated as a spokesperson for No Somos Vasijas and Recav.